SaintRyoh/rabbithole/README.md

 - Desire a streamlined, intuitive workspace that boosts productivity without sacrificing user experience.

 ## Installation

+### Core (For Advanced Users)

+These are the dependencies you need if you are going to manually install all of your systray programs.
+Only recommended for experienced users who want to build their environment themselves.
+You will have to alter rabbithole/settings.lua with your preferred software before running Rabbithole.

+awesome
+rofi
+rofi-themes-collection-git
+picom
+autorandr
+ttf-ubuntu-font-family
+beautyline

+### DE-Like (Recommended)

+Core dependencies, plus:

+volumeicon
+lxqt-policykit
+lxqt-powermanagement
+network-manager-applet
+blueman-git
+flameshot
+linux-wifi-hotspot
+### Tutorial
 ```shell
 git clone https://github.com/SaintRyoh/rabbithole
 cd rabbithole && git submodule update --init